12 Proven ways to speed up your WooCommerce store

 We recommend regularly reviewing your plugins, researching their reputation, keeping them updated, and testing them in a staging environment whenever there’s a significant update.

-Also, monitor your performance and promptly replace or remove problematic plugins to maintain a fast, secure, and reliable store.
+Also, monitor your performance and promptly replace or remove problematic plugins to maintain a fast, secure, and reliable store through regular performance testing.

 Use the latest PHP version